 Patient navigators work one-on-one with patients online or over the phone.
 Support ranges from breaking down the latest treatment options to finding the right health care professional to overcoming insurance hurdles.

 Every person is unique, and the resources given to one person may not be right for the next.
-That’s why NPF navigators offer personalized assistance tailored to the individual.
+That’s why patient navigators offer personalized assistance tailored to the individual.

 Here is Pedro Burchrio’s story.